puppetlabs/puppetdb/documentation/api/index.markdown

 #### Version 3 (Retired)

 Version 3 of the query API has been retired.
 Please use v4.

 #### Version 2 (Retired)

 Version 2 of the query API has been retired.
 Please use v4.

 Commands
 -----

 Commands are sent via HTTP but do not use a REST-style interface.

 PuppetDB supports a relatively small number of commands.
-The command submission interface and the available commands are all described at the commands page:
+The command submission interface and all available commands are described at the [commands page][commands].

-* [Commands (all commands, all API versions)][commands]

-Unlike the query API, these commands are generally only useful to Puppet itself, and all format conversion and command submission is handled by the [PuppetDB termini][termini] on your Puppet master.
+Unlike the query API, these commands are generally only useful to Puppet itself, and all format conversion and command submission is handled by the [PuppetDB-termini][termini] on your Puppet master.

 The "replace" commands all require data in one of the wire formats described below.

-Wire Formats
+Wire formats
 -----

 All of PuppetDB's "replace" commands contain payload data, which must be in one of the following formats.
 These formats are also linked from the [commands](#commands) that use them.